Kingdom (Series) Accessibility Report

-Kingdom has no accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
-The following games are similar to Kingdom, but offer accessibility features for Audio:
+We haven’t documented any accessibility features for Audio in Kingdom which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+The following games are similar to Kingdom, and offer accessibility features for Audio:

 System Accessibility Settings

 In addition to the accessibility features provided in the game, you can also use system-wide accessibility settings:

 Nintendo Switch has some built-in features, including a lockable zoom, that can be used on all games.

 Windows has extensive accessibility features.
 Some, like colour correction, work with games.
 Lots of accessibility software can be used with PC games, from voice recognition to input device emulators.

 PlayStation 4 has a range of accessibility settings.
 Some are system only, some work in games (invert colours and button mapping).

 Xbox One has a system features, the excellent co-pilot share controls mode and adaptive controller support for all games.

 iOS has a very extensive suite of accessibility settings including ways to navigate with voice and comprehensive screen reading, though most of the features don't work with games.

 Read more about system accessibility settings.